SPRING, Texas--(BUSINESS WIRE)--

 |4.10% Senior Notes due 2022|| |

-Notes that have been validly tendered on or prior to the Early Tender Time cannot be withdrawn, except as may be required by applicable law.
-Because the Tender Offers were oversubscribed at the Early Tender Time, holders of Notes who tender after the Early Tender Time will not have any of their Notes accepted for purchase.
-Any tendered Notes that are not accepted for purchase will be returned or credited without expense to the holder’s account.
+Notes that have been validly tendered prior to the Early Tender Time cannot be withdrawn, except as may be required by applicable law.
+Because the Tender Offers were oversubscribed at the Early Tender Time, holders of Notes who tendered Notes after the Early Tender Time and prior to the Previous Expiration Date, and who tender Notes after the Previous Expiration Date and prior to the New Expiration Date, will not have any of their Notes accepted for purchase.
+Any tendered Notes that are not intended to be accepted for purchase will be returned or credited without expense to the holder’s account.

 Holders of Notes that were validly tendered prior to the Early Tender Time and that are accepted for purchase pursuant to the applicable Tender Offer will receive the applicable Total Consideration for each series of Notes as set forth in the table above, which includes the early tender premium of $50.00 per $1,000 principal amount of Notes (the “Early Tender Premium”), together with accrued and unpaid interest on such Notes from the last interest payment date with respect to such Notes to, but not including, the settlement date.

 As part of the Tender Offers, the Company also solicited consents (the “Consent Solicitations”) from the holders of Notes to certain proposed amendments described in the Offer to Purchase to remove certain restrictive covenants and events of default contained in the indentures governing the Notes (the “Proposed Amendments”).
 As of the Early Tender Time, holders of $787,210,000 aggregate principal amount of the 2022 Notes, representing approximately 78.72% of the outstanding 2022 Notes had validly tendered their 2022 Notes and were deemed to have delivered their consents to the Proposed Amendments with respect to such series by virtue of such tender.
-As a result, the number of consents required to approve the Proposed Amendments with respect to the 2022 Notes have been received, and such Proposed Amendments are expected to become effective on or promptly following the date hereof upon the execution of a supplemental indenture to the indenture governing the 2022 Notes.
-The Proposed Amendments with respect to the 2022 Notes will not become operative until the Company consummates the Tender Offer with respect to the 2022 Notes in accordance with its terms and in a manner resulting in the purchase of all 2022 Notes validly tendered prior to the Early Tender Time.
+As a result, the number of consents required to approve the Proposed Amendments with respect to the 2022 Notes have been received, and such Proposed Amendments are effective, as the Company has executed a supplemental indenture to the indenture governing the 2022 Notes.
+However, the Proposed Amendments with respect to the 2022 Notes will not become operative until the Company consummates the Tender Offer with respect to the 2022 Notes in accordance with its terms and in a manner resulting in the purchase of all 2022 Notes validly tendered prior to the Early Tender Time.
 The consents required to approve the Proposed Amendments with respect to the 2020 Notes, the 2025 Notes, the 2026 Notes and the 2027 Notes were not obtained by the Company and therefore the indentures governing such Notes will not be amended and will remain in effect in their present form.

 Citigroup Global Markets Inc. is the Lead Dealer Manager and Lead Solicitation Agent in the Tender Offers and Consent Solicitations and MUFG Securities Americas Inc., RBC Capital Markets, LLC, SG Americas Securities, LLC and Wells Fargo Securities, LLC are Co-Dealer Managers and Co-Solicitation Agents in the Tender Offers and Consent Solicitations.
 GBSC has been retained to serve as the Tender Agent and Information Agent for the Tender Offers and Consent Solicitations.
 Persons with questions regarding the Tender Offers and Consent Solicitations should contact Citigroup Global Markets Inc. at (toll free) (800) 558-3745 or (collect) (212) 723-6106.
 Requests for the Offer to Purchase should be directed to Global Bondholder Services Corporation at (toll free) (866) 807-2200 or by email to email@example.com.

 This news release shall not constitute an offer to sell, a solicitation to buy or an offer to purchase or sell any securities.
 The Tender Offers and Consent Solicitations are being made only pursuant to the Offer to Purchase and only in such jurisdictions as is permitted under applicable law.
+Except as otherwise described in this press release, the terms and conditions of the Tender Offers and Consent Solicitations as described in the Offer to Purchase are unchanged.
 In any jurisdiction in which the Tender Offers are required to be made by a licensed broker or dealer, the Tender Offers will be deemed to be made on behalf of the Company by the Dealer Managers, or one or more registered brokers or dealers that are licensed under the laws of such jurisdiction.

 About Southwestern Energy Company